WEBSITE AND APP TERMS POLICY ON FORCED LABOR AND HUMAN TRAFFICKING

 What is Alpine's position on Forced Labor and Human Trafficking?

-Alpine Electronics of America, Inc. (Alpine) recognizes the devastating effects of forced labor and human trafficking on society and prohibits any such form throughout our wholesale trade operations as part of our corporate social responsibility and commitment to legal compliance.
+Alps Alpine North America, Inc. (Alpine) recognizes the devastating effects of forced labor and human trafficking on society and prohibits any such form throughout our wholesale trade operations as part of our corporate social responsibility and commitment to legal compliance.

 The International Labor Organization (ILO) defines forced labor as involuntary work or service demanded from a person under threat or penalty, which includes penal sanctions and the loss of rights and privileges.
 It can also be a means of political coercion or as punishment for holding or expressing political views.